-During the embarkation day, you're normally welcome any time to come by and drop your bag, so you can walk freely around town until embarkation time.
-See this page to check that the ship is in the harbour.
+During the embarkation day (for levels 4, 5 and 6), you can normally come to the ship early to drop your bag, so you can walk freely around until embarkation time.
+See this page to see if the ship is already docked.

 Can I disembark before/after?

-The day and time indicated on the trip's information is the recommended time, but if you need to disembark before is normally not a problem.
+For trips in levels 4, 5, and 6, if you need to disembark before is normally not a problem.

 Check the Estimated Time of Arrival to your disembarkation port on the ship's timeline.
 In principle, you can disembark as soon as we arrive (of course, tell the crew in advance).

 Disembarking later is also sometimes possible (latest, when the next group embarks).

 If the extra stay is one or more full days, you'll need to pay 59€ per day to cover the costs of meals and the stay on board (you can do the payment on this page).

 All levels of experience are welcome, and if you'd ever want to become part of the permanent crew, joining us for a trip as a participant is the best way for us to get to know you and see your potential.

 The short answer: Have seasickness pills with you, and you'll be fine no matter what.

 Unless you know that you don't get seasick, chances are that you can get seasick if we find big waves at some point during the trip.